 Customers must be sure that their money and data are secure.
 So take provide a secure, encrypted SSL connection and the use of transaction protection systems against attacks aimed at extorting money.

-4. Obligatory registration and an extended purchasing path
+4. Obligatory registration and an extended shopping path

 The requirement to open an account to complete the transaction is a bad idea for at least two reasons: